 The market clears where the supply curve intersects with the demand curve, and the resulting price and load are set accordingly.
 The actual load in the day ahead market can therefore be higher than, lower than, or equal to the reference load.
-The resulting load from the clearing of the day ahead market, P ref is used as an inelastic load in the realtime market.
+The resulting load from the clearing of the day ahead market, P ref is used as an inelastic load in the real-time market.
 This is illustrated in Fig. 3, where the demand curve is represented as a vertical line with a price equal to VOLL.
+Note that in Fig. 4, we assume that of the generators are on forced outage, causing the real-time price, to be higher than the day-ahead price [3].

-Fig. 3: Day-ahead market clearing modeling.
+Fig. 3.
+Day-ahead market clearing modeling.